Church & Community Centre

 9:30 - 11:00am Toddler Time (Parent & Toddler Group)

 7:30 - 9:00pm Senior Musicians Band/Songster Practice (alternating weekly)

 Come and make yourself at home with refreshments, a space to chat, crafts and signposting to local services.
 Our Foodbank is also open during this time.

 12:30 & 7:30pm Discipleship Group (fortnightly)

 9:30 - 10:15am Prayer Space - A place for private prayer and quiet contemplation

 War Cry Sales (in New Romney & Hythe High Streets)

-Corps Officer/Church Leader: Lieutenant Susan Shorland-Compton was appointed to Hythe by The Salvation Army in July 2021.
-Lt Susan Shorland-Compton is supported by her husband, David, and the local Corps leaders and delivers a ministry of Worship, Pastoral Nurturing and administration along with service to the community as the Mayor's Chaplain.
+Commanding Officer/Church Leader: Lieutenant Susan Shorland-Compton was appointed to Hythe Salvation Army Church and Community Centre by The Salvation Army in July 2021.
+Supported by the local leadership team, Sue delivers a ministry leading Sunday services, pastoral care and administration, along with service to the community.

 Corps Sergeant Major: Currently Vacant